Making Content Accessible

 return cmds

-You should also add a paint_outline call to BlockLayout, since users can make any element focusable with tabindex.This code does not correctly handle the case of of text inside an inline element inside another inline element, with the outside one focused.
+You should also add a paint_outline call to BlockLayout, since users can make any element focusable with tabindex.This code does not correctly handle the case of text inside an inline element inside another inline element, with the outside one focused.
 You could fix this by walking from the child to the LineLayout’s node, checking the is_focused field along the way.
 I’m skipping that in the interest of expediency.

 Now when you Tab through a page, you should see the focused element highlighted with a black outline.
-And if a link happens to cross multiple lines, you will see our browser use multiple focus rectangles to make crystal-clear what is being focused on.
+And if a link happens to cross multiple lines, you will see our browser use multiple focus rectangles to make crystal clear what is being focused on.

 Except for one problem: if the focused element is scrolled offscreen, there is still no way to tell what’s focused.
 To fix this we’ll need to automatically scroll it onto the screen when the user tabs to it.